 |

-operational concept governing traffic flow is added
+advantage of an operational concept governing traffic

-collection of 20+ coal hoppers - unless the plant
+a collection of 20+ coal hoppers - unless the plant

 actually runs on coal. |